cjwit/arabmusic/README.md

 Development page is live at [https://whispering-sands-88923.herokuapp.com](https://whispering-sands-88923.herokuapp.com).

 Next Up
-* Pagination for lists
+* Pagination for lists (home should only display a few posts and events)
-* Filter by tags, sorting buttons

 Eventually:
 * SAMR page with link to email list